kyverno/website/content/en/docs/Writing policies/validate.md

           - Namespace
     # The `validate` statement tries to positively check what is defined.
 If the statement, when compared with the requested resource, is true, it is allowed.
 If false, it is blocked.
     validate:
-      # The `message` is what gets displayed to a user if this rule fails validation and is therefore blocked.
+      # The `message` is what gets displayed to a user if this rule fails validation.
       message: "You must have label `purpose` with value `production` set on all new namespaces."
       # The `pattern` object defines what pattern will be checked in the resource.
 In this case, it is looking for `metadata.labels` with `purpose=production`.
       pattern: